 B.Sc., University of Toronto.
-Toronto, Canada
+Toronto, CanadaResearch Interests:

-While studying molecular biology and chemistry at the University of Toronto for my undergraduate degree, I worked with Marc Johnson to study the effects of crop domestication on evolutionary processes in a generalist pest (the green peach aphid).
-I found myself more interested in biological questions when they were asked in the context of evolution.
-In the second half of my undergraduate program, I continued to explore my research interests in Helene Wagner‘s landscape genetics group and in Tim Westwood‘s research group, where I completed my undergraduate thesis project.
-I studied the role of the transcription factor Heat Shock Factor (HSF) during Drosophila embryogenesis using chromatin immunoprecipitation (ChIP) and became fascinated with how early developmental processes are controlled.
+While studying molecular biology and chemistry at the University of Toronto for my undergraduate degree, Amaneet worked with Marc Johnson to study the effects of crop domestication on evolutionary processes in a generalist pest (the green peach aphid).
+Shen found myself more interested in biological questions when they were asked in the context of evolution.
+In the second half of her undergraduate program, Amaneet continued to explore her research interests in Helene Wagner‘s landscape genetics group and in Tim Westwood‘s research group, where she completed my undergraduate thesis project studying the role of the transcription factor Heat Shock Factor (HSF) during Drosophila embryogenesis using chromatin immunoprecipitation (ChIP), and becoming fascinated with how early developmental processes are controlled.